chigindu/storyworld/README.md

 # stomax
-A website for reading stories and chatting with people worldwide
+A website for reading stories and chatting with people worldwide.